QuantEcon/python-lecture-sandpit.myst/lectures/rand_resp.md

 Index the sample set so that  the first $n_1$ report "yes", while the second $n-n_1$ report "no".

-The likelihood function of the sample set is
+The likelihood function of a sample set is

 +++